 The education program will be financed by the contributions of members at the Diaspora and Addis Ababa level.
 The Nekemte committee members have been exempted on account of their services in kind.
 The members of the Diaspora Committee are expected to voluntarily contribute USD 20 per month (USD 240) a year.
 Donations in kind are also highly appreciated.
 Modalities for collection of funds and transfer will be worked out by the Executive Committee.
 The members of the Addis Ababa committee will contribute Birr 20 per month (Birr 240) a year.
 Modalities for collection of funds and transfer will be worked out by the committee.

 4. Fund Management

-Monies collected and transferred to Nekemte will be deposited in a designated bank account and operated by two individuals who are members of the Nekemte Committee.
+Funds collected and transferred to Nekemte will be deposited in a designated bank account and operated by two individuals who are members of the Nekemte Committee.
 Use of checks is highly encouraged.
 Proper financial records shall be kept for annual audit which is mandatory.
-Nekemte committee shall prepare guidelines in financial management with the assistance of Addis Ababa Committee.
+The Nekemte committee shall prepare guidelines in financial management with the assistance of the Addis Ababa Committee.

 The names of participants (descendants) at different levels will be circulated at a later date.
 Interested individuals and well-meaning organizations are always welcome to support the Foundation.
-During the take off stage, election of office –bearers may be waived in favor of individuals who volunteer to spearhead the activities of the Foundation.
+During the launch phase, election of office–bearers may be waived in favor of individuals who volunteer to spearhead desired approved activities and planned actions of the Foundation.